How much does timber flooring cost in NZ? Complete 2026 price guide

 - Good DIY candidates: Floating click-lock engineered planks over a flat plywood or particleboard subfloor in a single-room or simple rectangular space.
 Straight lay only.
 Skirting boards already removed or being replaced.

-- Hire it out: Glue-down installation (the adhesive working time and substrate prep is unforgiving), herringbone or chevron parquet (pattern accuracy is professional-only), apartment installs requiring acoustic compliance certificates, anything over a heated slab where moisture testing is critical, or any floor over 100m².
+- Hire it out: Glue-down installation (the adhesive working time and substrate prep is unforgiving), herringbone or chevron parquet (pattern accuracy is professional-only), apartment installs with an acoustic target to meet, anything over a heated slab where moisture testing is critical, or any floor over 100m².
 The cost of a botched lay on a $6,500 floor is the floor itself.

 - Read first, lay second: Manufacturer specifications for your specific board, NZBC E2 (moisture in subfloors), and the engineered flooring guide for what differentiates a good lay from a bad one.